Alexco2003/RRT/README.md

 - To execute the main script, use the following command: `python main.py`
 - At runtime, you will be prompted to select a grid number (1-11).

-The algorithm will attempt to compute and visualize a path from start to goal in real-time using Matplotlib.
+- Then, the algorithm will attempt to compute and visualize a path from start to goal in real-time using Matplotlib.

+## Create Your Own Map

-You can create custom environments by drawing your own maps.
-You can use Paint, the program will interpret the black colored blocks as obstacles.
+- You can create **custom environments** by drawing your own maps!
+Use **Paint** (or any image editor) to design your environment.
+The program will interpret the **black colored shapes as obstacles**, and the white area as free space.
-After you run the `python readImages.py` command, the image will be saved in the `test_images` folder.
+- Once your map is saved, it will be processed and added to the `test_images` folder.
+- For more help with creating and using custom maps, check:  **`readImages.py`** and **`plotting.py`**

 Here are some examples of the RRT algorithm finding a path in a custom map:
 ![RRT Path Example](result_images/test6_2.png)